Silica, Wisconsin

-Silica, Wisconsin is an unincorporated community in the Town of Taycheedah in Fond du Lac County, Wisconsin.
+Silica, Wisconsin is an unincorporated community in the Town of Taycheedah in Fond du Lac County, Wisconsin, United States.
 It is located at the intersection of County Highway QQ and Silica Road, approximately 1 mi north of St. Peter.

 History

 A post office called Silica was in operation from 1898 until 1904.
 The community was so named on account of the sandy soil, Silica being the Latin word meaning "sand".